- UCAS Code: H3H6

 - Accreditation: degree has dual accreditation by the IET and the Institution of Mechanical Engineers

-Year 4, in Europe, Americas, Singapore, Japan, Australia, New Zealand
+- study abroad available in year 4 to Europe, Americas, Singapore, China, Australia, New Zealand

 Why this course?